geohackweek/nDarrays/_episodes/02-xarray-architecture.md

 ### What is xarray?

 * originally developed by employees (Stephan Hoyer, Alex Kleeman and Eugene Brevdo) at [The Climate Corporation](https://climate.com/)
-* xaray extends some of the core functionality of Pandas:
+* xaray extends some of the core functionality of the Pandas library:
     * operations over _named_ dimensions
     * selection by label instead of integer location
-    * powerful groupby functionality
+    * powerful _groupby_ functionality
     * database-like joins

 ### When to use xarray:

 * if your data are multidimensional (e.g. climate data: x, y, z, time)
 * if your data are structured on a regular grid
-* if you can represent your data in NetCDF format
+* if you can represent your data in netCDF format

 ### Basic xarray data structures:
 * NetCDF forms the basis of the xarray data structure